Become a Tutor

 Guidelines as a Tutor

-- Complete a six-week training program that will introduce you to the basic concepts of tutoring (Your supervisor will explain the specific course requirements).
+- Complete a five-week training program that will introduce you to the basic concepts of tutoring (your supervisor will explain the specific course requirements).

 - Submit proof of current full-time enrollment.